Gironde: Geography

 Gironde is part of the current region of Nouvelle-Aquitaine and is surrounded by the departments of Landes, Lot-et-Garonne, Dordogne and Charente-Maritime and the Atlantic Ocean on the west.
 With an area of 10,000 km^{2}, Gironde is the largest department in metropolitan France, and the second-largest in entire France.
 Its size is larger than Lebanon or the province of Banten.
 If overseas departments are included, however, Gironde's land area is dwarfed by the 83,846 km^{2} of French Guiana.

 Gironde is well known for the Côte d'Argent beach which is Europe's longest, attracting many surfers to Lacanau each year.
 It is also the birthplace of Jacques-Yves Cousteau who studied the sea and all forms of life in water.

 The Great Dune of Pyla in Arcachon Bay near Bordeaux is the tallest sand dune in Europe.

 Demographics

 Principal towns

 The most populous commune is Bordeaux, the prefecture.
-As of 2019, there are 7 communes with more than 30,000 inhabitants:
+As of 2023, there are 7 communes with more than 30,000 inhabitants, all of which are part of the Bordeaux agglomeration: